S3ak/fed-astro/src/pages/en/workflow/ca/ca.md

 There are two ways to complete this assignment:

-1. Teams developers working on their collective applications.Dr
+1. Teams developers working on their collective applications.
 2. Solo developers, working on the [provided application](https://github.com/noroffFEU/social-media-client)

 The existing application package must feature: